-- 1. Protect native grasslands and grass/shrub lands by purchasing private in holdings or conservation easements. - 2.
+- 1. Protect native grasslands and grass/shrub lands by purchasing private holdings or conservation easements. - 2.
 Enhance riparian habitats for fish and wildlife benefits. - 3.
 Enhance grasslands and scrub/grassland habitats for wildlife benefit.

-Two concept projects (abstracts #52 and 73) were submitted for this area.
+Two concept projects (abstracts #52 and #73) were initially submitted for this area.
 The Dry Cottonwood Neighbors' Conservation project would protect via conservation easement up to 11,844 acres within the South Deer Lodge priority landscape.
 The Anaconda Sportsmen's Association suggested purchase of the 10,964-acre Big Easy Ranch.
-Purchase of conservation easements - or land - is a priority terrestrial action within this area.
-The Dry Cottonwood Neighbor's Conservation project is in a Priority 1 area, while, the Big Easy Ranch is just to the south.
-Based on equivalent resources within the Big Easy Property, its immediate proximity to a Priority 1 area, and the fact that protection of the ranch would address all of the State's guidance relative to encouraged terrestrial actions, purchase of the Big Easy, or placement of a conservation easement on, the property is appropriate and could be considered a unique circumstance.
+The purchase of conservation easements - or land - is a priority terrestrial action within this area.
+The Dry Cottonwood Neighbor's Conservation project is in a Priority 1 area; while the Big Easy Ranch is just to the south.
+Based on equivalent resources within the Big Easy Property, its immediate proximity to a Priority 1 area, and the fact that protection of the ranch would address all the State's guidance relative to encouraged terrestrial actions, purchase of the Big Easy, or placement of a conservation easement on the property is appropriate and could be considered a unique circumstance.
 Enhancement of grassland habitats is a restoration need not addressed by the public and is included this terrestrial action.

 The State recommends up to \$1.4 million dollars for actions within this landscape.
 As indicated in Section 4.2.2 and Section 6, following completion of needed project development efforts, easements or acquisitions will require a subsequent approval of the proposed transaction, once it is fully developed, by the Trustee, following consideration of input from the public, Advisory Council, and Trustee Restoration Council.
-As also indicated in Section 6, funding of individual projects within terrestrial landscape areas will be based on cost-effectiveness and cost:benefit, rather than on concept proposal estimates.
-The State notes that additional funding may be available for future actions from the Silver Bow Creek remediation remainder.
+As also indicated in Section 6, funding of individual projects within terrestrial landscape areas will be based on cost-effectiveness and cost: benefit, rather than on concept proposal estimates.